-Before you start this process, you should assign two parts of the house to the cats.
+Before you start this process, you should assign two parts of the house to the two cats.
 Each pet will be able to make this area their territory.
 If you have spare bedrooms, these are ideal.
-If not, consider a bathroom, laundry room or other utility room.
+If not, consider a bathroom, laundry room, or utility room.

-Set the kitten up with their own bed, toys, litter tray, scratching post, food, and water.
+Set the kitten up with his own bed, toys, litter tray, scratching post, food, and water.
 You can use your existing cat’s familiar materials.
-What’s important, however, is that neither cat roams.
+What’s important is that neither cat roams.

 This may cause distress for your existing pet, so be prepared to soothe them.
-These two felines must be slowly and gradually introduced, so your existing cat learns how to share territory.
+These two felines must be gradually introduced so your older cat learns how to share his territory.

 1) Getting Your Cat Used to a Kitten’s Scent

 The first step to bringing a second cat into a home is adapting each animal to the other’s scent.
-Your existing pet will immediately smell another cat in their territory.
-This means that you’ll have to manage the introductions very carefully.
+Your senior cat will immediately smell another cat in his territory.

-Give each cat time to settle into their zone, then switch them around.
-Again, this may distress your existing cat – you keep changing their routine.
+Give each cat time to settle into their zones and then switch them around.
+Again, this may distress the senior cat as you keep changing his routine.

-However, they will quickly grow distracted in their new environment.
+However, he will quickly become distracted in his new environment.
 Both cats will sniff around, learning the other cat’s scent.
 The previous occupant will likely have marked everything in the room.
 This will leave plenty of scope for investigation.

-As Pet Happy explains, this is because doing so releases pleasure pheromones.
-If each cat gets a scent of these, it will create a positive association with the face-to-face meeting.
+As Pet Happy explains, this is because doing so releases pheromones.
+If each cat gets a scent of these pheromones, it will create a positive association in readiness for the face-to-face meeting.

 2) Introducing the Two Cats By Sight

 You will not be able to keep the cats apart for too long.
 They’ll smell, and probably hear, each other.
 This will make them increasingly curious to meet.
-However, you can’t just drop them both into a playpen.
-You have to take the introductions slowly.
+But you can’t just drop them both into a playpen.

-The best way to do this is through a long corridor.
-Have a cat each end, and give them both a treat.
-It’s very important to create a positive association.
+The most effective way to do this is through a long corridor.
+Have a cat each end and give them both a treat.
+It’s important to create a positive association.

 Let both cats have a good sniff of the air, and each other.
-It’s best not to let them interact directly just yet.
-However, if you have a pet grate, this is the perfect solution.
+It’s advisable not to let them interact directly just yet.
+However, if you have a pet grate, this is the ideal solution.

-Set up the grate, so the two cats can look at each other in the eye without touching.
+Set up the grate so the two cats can look at each other in the eye without touching.
 This way, there is an element of protection if one feline turns aggressive.
-If you are able, give each cat their dinner while they’re in proximity – still separated by the grate.
+If you are able, give each cat their dinner while they’re in proximity.
+They should still be separated by the grate.